MahmudulHassan5809/movie-api-task/README.md

                     "website": null
                 }

+    		   if movie is already found in our database by this title it will return (movie with this title already exists.)
                If movie not found it then it will return 404 (movie not found) if title is send as empty it will return 400 bad request (This field may not be blank)

    ---